m-ender/hexagony/README.md

 ### Control flow

 Hexagony has 6 instruction pointers (IPs).
 They start out in the corners of the source code, pointing along the edge in the clockwise direction.
 Only one IP is active at any given time, initially the one in the top left corner (moving to the right).
 There are commands which let you switch to another IP, in which case the current IP will make another move (but not execute the next command), and then the new IP will start by executing its current command before making its first move.
+Each IP has an index from `0` to `5`:

+        0 .
+1
+       . . . .
+      5 . . .
+2
+       . . . .
+        4 .
+3

 The direction of an IP can be changed via several commands which resemble mirrors and branches.